If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 Before you begin

-- You need to use an Apple ID and password to complete this procedure.
-If you don't already have an Apple ID, you can create one during the procedure.
-Use a corporate email address when you create the ID so an administrator can easily renew the certificate.
+- You need an Apple ID and password to complete this procedure.
+If you don't have an Apple ID, you can create one during the procedure.
+Use a work email address when you create the ID so an administrator can easily renew the certificate.

-- Don’t reload your browser window or navigate away from any displayed page while you’re creating the certificate.
+- Don’t reload your browser window or navigate away from any displayed page while you create the certificate.
 This process helps ensure that the certificate-signing request you submit matches the signed certificate you receive.

 Step 1: Download a certificate signing request